crlombard/passman/README.md

 Source code is also available for review and repackaging at your discretion.
 Do what you will with the software, it's free, intended as a largely academic exercise.
 Any input regarding the source code is welcome.

+For added security confidence, nest the whole program in a Veracrypt volume.
+At that point, the program could be saving data cleartext and you'd still be safe.
+Defence in depth and all that.